galaxyproject/training-material/topics/single-cell/tutorials/scatac-standard-processing-snapatac2/tutorial.md

 time_estimation: 2H
 key_points:
 - Single-cell ATAC-seq can identify open chromatin-sites
-- Clustering groups similar cells together which can then be annotated to cell-types
+- Clusters of similar cells can be annotated to different cell-types
 requirements:
   -
     type: "internal"